xrdocs/telemetry/_tutorials/telemetry-stack-update-grpc-tls.md

 ## Dial-out method

-In the dial-out scenario, the server is the Telegraf collector and the client is the router.
+In the dial-out scenario, the TLS server is the Telegraf collector and the client is the router.
 Therefore, the routers must be able to verify the Telegraf certificate.

 ### XR configuration

 1. The first step is to copy the root CA certifate to the router.
 In the example below, this is done using SCP.
     <div class="highlighter-rouge"><pre class="highlight"><code>
-    cisco@server1:/home/cisco/pki# scp CA.pem cisco@R1.routers.lab:/harddisk:/
+    cisco@server1:/home/cisco/pki# <span style="background-color:yellow;">scp CA.pem cisco@R1.routers.lab:/harddisk:/</span>
     Password:
     CA.pem                                                                                                                                                                    100% 1220   425.4KB/s   00:00
     cisco@server1:/home/cisco/pki#